 If you have seen enough of Singapore's endless attractions, it is easy to while away a few hours at the hotel's outdoor infinity swimming pool, luxury spa or state of the art gym.
 It is also worth noting that The Fullerton is home to a fascinating heritage gallery as well as a delicious and indulgent cake shop!

 The Fullerton has 400 Courtyard, Quayside, Heritage, Esplanade Rooms and various Suites, all overlooking either the sunlit atrium courtyard or with balconies opening out to sweeping views of the city's skyline, river promenade or sea.
 Whichever room you choose, they all have stylishly chic furnishings and a fresh contemporary decor designed to reflect the historic nature of the building.
 All rooms have complimentary high speed internet connection.

-The Fullerton has four restaurants; Jade for modern Chinese dishes, Town Restaurant with an a la carte menu and international buffet, Indian cuisine and more at the relaxed Courtyard and modern Italian at the stunning Lighthouse Restaurant.
-The Post Bar is one of Singapore's trendiest drinking spots and is not to be missed.
+The Fullerton has three restaurants; Jade for modern Chinese dishes, Town Restaurant with an a la carte menu and international buffet and Courtyard for a relaxing spot of afternoon tea.
 There is also a gorgeous outdoor infinity swimming pool, state of the art gym and serene, luxurious spa with an array of massages and treatments.

 Sarah Rowan (Staff)

 In a superb location this is arguably one of the most iconic buildings in Singapore.
 The grand and colonial building is a powerful landmark against a modern city of strikingly contemporary architecture.
 As an older, larger hotel than its sister, The Fullerton Bay, it is definitely not as contemporary, but it has a kudos as the old Post Office that gives it a undeniable charm and character.